 Cooling jacket: It is fitted externally to the fermentation vessel which allows the passage of steam or cold water to balance the heat generated during the process.

-Controlling elements contain elements that monitor the parameters that are necessary for product formation like (temperature, pH, acid, bases, oxygen supply, pressure etc.) which includes:
+Controlling elements monitor the parameters like (temperature, pH, acid, bases, oxygen supply, pressure etc.) that are necessary for the product formation and it includes:

 Pt-100: Monitors the temperature in the culture vessel.